Although it is not yet an age-old question, how much money you should be investing in your digital marketing strategy is definitely an important one.

 What to Know Before Investing in Digital Marketing

-Digital marketing is something every company needs to be thinking about right now.
+Digital marketing is something every company needs to be thinking about always.
 Even if you’re not an online business, you need a digital marketing strategy – your target audience is mostly online now, and this is the best place to reach the people who matter.
 There are a few things you should know about digital marketing before taking the plunge though:

 It’s All about Mobile